A kinetic derivation of spatial distributed models for tumor-immune system interactions: Concluding remarks and perspectives

 \subsection{Acknowledgements}

 The authors would like to thank Dr. Giorgio Martalò for helpful discussions.
 The research of both authors has been carried out under the auspices of GNFM (National Group of Mathematical-Physics) of INDAM (National Institute of Advanced Mathematics).
-MC was supported by the National Group of Mathematical Physics (GNFM-INdAM) through the INdAM–GNFM Project (CUP E53C22001930001) "From kinetic to macroscopic models for tumor-immune system competition".
-The work has been performed in the frame of the project PRIN 2022 PNRR {\it Mathematical Modelling for a Sustainable Circular Economy in Ecosystems} (project code P2022PSMT7, CUP D53D23018960001) funded by the European Union - NextGenerationEU and by MUR-Italian Ministry of Universities and Research.
+MC was supported by the National Group of Mathematical Physics (GNFM-INdAM) through the INdAM–GNFM Project (CUP E53C22001930001) {\it ‘From kinetic to macroscopic models for tumor-immune system competition’} and by the European Union and the Italian Ministry of University and Research through the PNRR project Young Researchers 2024—SOE {\it ‘Integrated Mathematical Approach to Tumor Interface Dynamics’} (CUP: E13C24002380006).
+MC has been partially supported by the State Research Agency of the Spanish Ministry of Science and FEDER-EU, project PID2022-137228OB-I00 (MICIU/AEI /10.13039/501100011033); by Modeling Nature Research Unit, Grant QUAL21-011 funded by Consejería de Universidad, Investigaci\'on e Innovaci\'on (Junta de Andalucía).
+The work has been performed in the frame of the project PRIN 2022 PNRR {\it ‘Mathematical Modelling for a Sustainable Circular Economy in Ecosystems’} (project code P2022PSMT7, CUP D53D23018960001) funded by the European Union - NextGenerationEU and by MUR-Italian Ministry of Universities and Research.
 RT is a post-doc fellow supported by the National Institute of Advanced Mathematics (INdAM), Italy.
-RT was supported by the Portuguese national funds (OE), through FCT/MCTES Projects UIDB/00013/2020, UIDP/00013/2020, PTDC/03091/2022 ({\it Mathematical Modelling of Multi-scale Control Systems: applications to human diseases (CoSysM3)}).
+RT was supported by the Portuguese national funds (OE), through FCT/MCTES Projects UIDB/00013/2020, UIDP/00013/2020, PTDC/03091/2022 ({\it ‘Mathematical Modelling of Multi-scale Control Systems: applications to human diseases (CoSysM3)’}).
 RT also thanks the support of the University of Parma through the action Bando di Ateneo per la ricerca 2022 co-funded by MUR-Italian Ministry of Universities and Research - D.M.
-737/2021 - PNR - PNRR - NextGenerationEU (project: {\it Collective and self-organised dynamics: kinetic and network approaches}).
+737/2021 - PNR - PNRR - NextGenerationEU (project: {\it ‘Collective and self-organised dynamics: kinetic and network approaches’}).